 Environmental justice has gained momentum in recent months across the globe.
-In January, the Biden-Harris Administration announced that its climate plan would focus on environmental justice, committing to develop policies to address the disproportionate health, economic, and environmental impacts of climate change on disadvantaged communities.
-More recently at the end of March, the UN Environmental Programme released a report on the ‘Environmental Justice Impacts of Plastic Pollution’, demonstrating how vulnerable communities are disproportionately affected by plastic pollution, from the displacement of indigenous peoples to conduct oil drilling to make plastics, to the occupation risks faced by plastic waste pickers in India.
-COVID-19 has highlighted that low-income and minority communities are more vulnerable to environmental hazards; analysis by the New Policy Institute in the UK found that the five most crowded areas, primarily occupied by poor homeowners living in small houses, had a 70% higher rate of coronavirus cases than the five least crowded areas.
+In January 2021, the Biden-Harris Administration announced that its climate plan would focus on environmental justice, committing to develop policies to address the disproportionate health, economic, and environmental impacts of climate change on disadvantaged communities.
+More recently at the end of March, the UN Environmental Programme released a report on the ‘Environmental Justice Impacts of Plastic Pollution’, demonstrating how vulnerable communities are disproportionately affected by plastic pollution, from the displacement of indigenous peoples to conducting oil drilling to make plastics, to the occupation risks faced by plastic waste pickers in India.
+COVID-19 has highlighted that low-income and minority communities are more vulnerable to environmental hazards; an analysis by the New Policy Institute in the UK found that the five most crowded areas, primarily occupied by poor homeowners living in small houses, had a 70% higher rate of coronavirus cases than the five least crowded areas.
 All this buzz around environmental justice prompts us to ask: What exactly is environmental justice and where did the movement originate?
 And perhaps most pertinently, what does environmental justice mean for Hong Kong?

 Defining Environmental Justice